-During fire drills of the college-managed on-campus student housing facilities, the Department of Residential Education and Housing visually checks each room to confirm all residents have evacuated from the building.
+During fire drills of the college-managed, on-campus student housing facilities, the Department of Residential Education and Housing visually checks each room to confirm all residents have evacuated from the building.
 Additionally, the Department of Residential Education and Housing performs visual inspections of each resident's room in on-campus student housing facilities to confirm fire safety compliance.
 Residents found in violation of college policy are subject to disciplinary action through the Student Conduct process.

-In adherence to the International Fire Code New Jersey Edition 2015, the following is strictly prohibited in all college-managed on-campus student housing facilities: tampering or misuse of all fire safety equipment (which includes, but is not limited to, fire extinguishers, fire alarm pull stations, sprinkler heads, smoke detectors, heat sensors, "Exit" signs, emergency lighting, elevator phones, fire doors, and call boxes); blocking doorways; hanging objects from windows; hanging objects on/from fire safety equipment or the ceiling; and initiating false alarms.
+In adherence to the International Fire Code New Jersey Edition 2015, the following is strictly prohibited in all college-managed, on-campus student housing facilities: tampering or misuse of all fire safety equipment (which includes, but is not limited to, fire extinguishers, fire alarm pull stations, sprinkler heads, smoke detectors, heat sensors, "Exit" signs, emergency lighting, elevator phones, fire doors, and call boxes); blocking doorways; hanging objects from windows; hanging objects on/from fire safety equipment or the ceiling; and initiating false alarms.
+Additionally, the hanging of any cloth or fabric wall tapestry or picture must be sprayed with a non-flammable agent to prevent the increased spread of a fire.

 TCNJ and the state of New Jersey treat false alarms very seriously.
 Individuals who initiate false alarms are subject to local, state, or federal legal processes and/or disciplinary action through the Student Conduct process.

-Due to their extreme potential fire hazards the following items are strictly prohibited in college-managed on-campus student housing facilities: candles (even for decorative purposes); incense; halogen lamps; fireworks; smoke/fog machines; flame-producing devices; personal furniture containing or constructed of urethane; and appliances with exposed heating elements, including but not limited to broiler or toaster ovens, heating devices, hotplates, toasters, and space heaters (in emergencies, space heaters may be issued by the Department of Residential Education and Housing staff).
+Due to their extreme potential fire hazards the following items are strictly prohibited in college-managed, on-campus student housing facilities: candles (even for decorative purposes); incense; halogen lamps; fireworks; smoke/fog machines; flame-producing devices; personal furniture containing or constructed of urethane; and appliances with exposed heating elements, including but not limited to broiler or toaster ovens, heating devices, hotplates, toasters, and space heaters (in emergencies, space heaters may be issued by the Department of Residential Education and Housing staff).
 The use of appliances with enclosed heating elements for cooking purposes is only permitted in the common areas (i.e., kitchens and lounges); this includes rice cookers, slow cookers, and similar items.
 Electronic devices, including but not limited to protected power strips, must be listed/certified by a nationally recognized testing laboratory (e.g., UL, ETL, etc.).
-Extension cords, unprotected power strips, "multiplug adapters," and similar are prohibited from use in college-managed on-campus student housing facilities, as is the act of "Daisychaining" power strips (i.e., connecting multiple power strips together).
+Extension cords, unprotected power strips, "multiplug adapters," and similar are prohibited from use in college-managed, on-campus student housing facilities, as is the act of "Daisy-chaining" power strips (i.e., connecting multiple power strips together).

 According to New Jersey state law, smoking of any tobacco product or use of any electronic smoking devices in any indoor public place or workplace is prohibited.
 In order to maintain the highest levels of health and safety possible, TCNJ prohibits smoking of any tobacco product or use of any electronic smoking devices in all residential buildings.
 Residents and occupants of facilities in which evidence of use of such a product is found are subject to action through the Student Conduct process and/or fines from the state of New Jersey.
 All fire safety violations are considered very serious and may result in removal from residence.
 A fire log is maintained at the Office of CPS.
 To review this log, please visit the dispatch window located in the college's Administrative Services Building.
 All fires are required to be reported to the Office of CPS.